-- 1. Require redevelopment to result in intensification to ensure compact development. - 2.
-Encourage a minimum overall density of 90 dwelling units per net residential hectare for this policy area to promote achieving the aspirational regional density target of 100 dwelling units per net residential hectare for urban centres. - 3.
-Encourage infill development of existing vacant areas and surface parking lots to promote intensification. - 4.
-Encourage existing buildings to redevelop at higher densities to promote revitalization and intensification. - Encourage redevelopment to utilize the opportunities for increased heights shown on Figure 12: Height Maximums to promote compact development and achieving the regional density target.
+- Require redevelopment to result in intensification to ensure compact development. - 2.
+Encourage a minimum overall residential density of 90 dwelling units per net residential hectare for this policy area to promote achieving the aspirational regional density target of 100 dwelling units per net residential hectare for urban centres. - 3.
+Encourage infill development of existing vacant areas and surface parking lots to promote intensification. - Encourage existing buildings to redevelop at higher densities to promote revitalization and intensification.

-- 6. Encourage high density and medium density residential in apartment style housing with a range of unit types and tenures to promote a community for a variety of incomes, ages and abilities. - 7.
-Require that only residential or open space uses are provided directly abutting areas containing single family dwellings to ensure an appropriate transition of uses. - Encourage mixed-use and single use residential buildings to promote increased population density and diversification of the area. - Consider single use commercial buildings or community services where they are integrated with surrounding residential to support the daily needs of residents and users. - 10.
-Consider adaptive reuse or the alteration of existing buildings that would work towards the achievement of the policies within this section or the general policy section of this plan to support efficient development.
+- Encourage high density and medium density residential in apartment style housing with a range of unit types to promote a community for a variety of incomes, ages and abilities. - 6.
+Encourage that ground floor residential or open space is provided directly abutting areas containing single family dwellings to promote an appropriate transition of uses. - Encourage medium and high density residential to promote increased population density and diversification of the area. - 8.
+Consider commercial and community services where they are small unit sizes primarily servicing local residents to support daily needs. - Consider adaptive reuse or the alteration of existing buildings that would work towards the achievement of the policies within this section or the general policy section of this plan to support efficient development. - 10.
+Require the provision of an integrated gathering area located within the Community Policy Area bounded by Georgian Way and Gatewood Boulevard as shown on Map 5: Open Space Concept to ensure convenient access to gathering spaces by residents.

-- Require the provision of an integrated gathering area located within the Community Policy Area bound by Georgian Way and Gatewood Boulevard to ensure convenient access to gathering spaces by residents. - 12.
-Encourage the provision of integrated gathering areas throughout the policy area to promote social interactions. - 13.
-Encourage the provision of community housing units to promote a sub-regional level of service.
+- 11. Encourage the provision of integrated gathering areas throughout the policy area to promote social interactions. - 12.
+Encourage the provision of community housing and seniors housing to promote a sub-regional level of service.

-- 14. Require that setbacks are based on the context of street types and adjacent development to ensure appropriate transitions and consistency along streets. - 15.
-Require that setbacks are reduced where buildings are oriented towards a street, amenity area or integrated gathering area to ensure strong relationships with open spaces. - 16.
-Require clearly articulated building entrances oriented toward streets to ensure an active streetscape. - 17.
-Encourage the future renovation of existing facilities to shield storage areas and parking from the street view to promote an active and attractive streetscape. - 18.
-Encourage treed boulevards, integrated gathering areas or active transportation infrastructure between buildings and greenways, amenity areas and the existing low density residential areas to promote compatibility and transitioning. - 19.
-Encourage that new buildings provide entrances and transparency towards greenways, amenity areas and integrated gathering areas to promote relationships with open spaces and other uses.
+- 13. Require that setbacks are based on the context of street types and adjacent development to ensure appropriate transitions and consistency along streets. - 14.
+Require that setbacks are minimized where buildings are oriented towards a street, pond area or integrated gathering area to ensure strong relationships between buildings, open spaces and streets. - 15.
+Require clearly articulated building entrances oriented toward streets to ensure an active streetscape. - 16.
+Encourage the future renovation of existing facilities to shield storage areas and parking from the street view to promote an active and attractive streetscape. - 17.
+Encourage treed boulevards, integrated gathering areas or active transportation infrastructure between buildings and greenways, pond areas and the existing low density residential areas to promote compatibility and transitioning. - 18.
+Encourage that new buildings provide entrances and transparency towards greenways, pond areas and integrated gathering areas to promote relationships with open spaces and other uses.

-- 20. Encourage that heights of new buildings be constructed to the maximums outlined within Figure 12: Maximum Heights to promote compact development, human scale and visual interest. - Consider heights within 50% of the maximums outlined within Figure 12: Maximum Heights to support visual variation and reduced shadowing. - 22.
-Encourage the use of step backs adjacent to streets, integrated gathering areas, active transportation connections, greenways and amenity areas to promote the transition of heights and minimize the impact of high-density development on the public realm. - 23.
-Require decreased heights of buildings within transition zones to ensure appropriate transitions. - 24.
-Require a maximum width to height ratio of 1:6 for internal private streets and active transportation connections to abutting buildings to ensure a comfortable and safe pedestrian experience.
+- 19. Encourage that heights of new buildings be constructed to the maximums outlined within Map 12: Maximum Heights to promote compact development and achievement of the regional density target. - 20.
+Consider heights within 50% of the maximums outlined within Map 12:

+- Maximum Heights to support visual variation and reduced shadowing. - 21.
+Encourage the use of stepbacks adjacent to streets, integrated gathering areas, active transportation infrastructure connections, greenways and pond areas to promote the transition of heights and minimize the impact of high-density development on the public realm. - 22.
+Require that transition zones accommodate heights consistent with low density forms to ensure appropriate transitions. - 23.
+Require a maximum width to height ratio of 1:6 for internal private streets and active transportation infrastructure connections to abutting buildings to ensure a comfortable and safe pedestrian experience. - 24.
+Require that building lengths accommodate frequent active transportation infrastructure connections between blocks to ensure connectivity.